5 Tips to Deal with a Difficult Ex-partner

 I used to get so upset by his words and take them to heart.
 I didn’t understand why someone would be so horrible and nasty to me.
 I used to cry and cry after reading the latest text message or after having a phone conversation with him.

 Now I know that it’s not about me at all.
 It’s about HIM and his need to say things to hurt me.
 It’s also about his own grief about the relationship ending and the fact that he doesn’t see his daughter as much as he’d like to.
 Since coming to that realisation, his words don’t affect me too much.
-Don’t get me wrong, I still don’t enjoy hearing those kinds of things from him, but I have learned to not let it affect me so much because I understand the motivation.
+Don’t get me wrong, I still don’t enjoy hearing those kinds of things from him, but I have learned not to let it affect me so much because I understand the motivation.
 If you can do this too, it will change your life for the better.

 2. Don’t get sucked into the drama.